 A flagship new savings ISA was announced in the Budget giving younger savers a 25% tax-free boost from the Government.
 Here’s the lowdown on how it works.

 UPDATED 19 SEPTEMBER 2016

 A new ‘Lifetime ISA’ will be introduced from April 2017, offering a tax-free boost of up to £1,000 a year towards buying your first home or saving towards retirement.

 Savers up to age 40 can open these accounts and slot away a maximum £4,000 each year, Osborne announced in his Budget today.
-The Government will then boost returns by 25p for every £1 saved, with the bonus paid into the account at the end of the tax year.
+The Government will then boost returns by 25p for every £1 saved.

 What’s the maximum Government bonus worth?

 Savers are able to make contributions to a Lifetime ISA from age 18 to 50.
 Given maximum total contributions over this period amount to £128,000, the most you can receive from the Government bonus is £32,000.

 However, returns aren’t all about the bonus – you’ll also get investment or interest paid on the account over the period, further boosting returns.
 Banks, building societies and investment managers will offer Lifetime ISAs so you’ll be able to compare deals when providers start launching accounts.

 "...You can use the money saved as a deposit on a property up to a value of £450,000, provided you are a first-time buyer and not investing in buy-to-let."

 How much can pay in each month?